 • Understand the industry based pattern cutting techniques

 • Develop the skills required using appropriate equipment

-You are expected to dedicate time to complete the beginner’s pattern making and sewing course assignments using the half-scale and full-size block patterns to create pattern work for the following • Bodices • Sleeves • Collars • Skirts.
+You are expected to dedicate time to complete the beginner’s pattern making and sewing course assignments using the block patterns to create pattern work for the following • Bodices • Sleeves • Collars • Skirts.
 Lessons start as soon as you subscribe with online support.
 The online courses are made to industry standards by industry professionals who combine teaching in higher education on fashion courses at various levels.

 An Overview of Each Module